glazari/Self-Driving-Car-NanoDegree/CarND-LaneLines-P1/writeup_template.md

 A potential improvement would be to use the line lenght as a weight to decide which lines are more representative of the lanes. take only the top N longest lines into consideration.

-A possible improvement would be to ...

-Another potential improvement could be to ...de blocks
- * [js-deflate](https://github.com/dankogai/js-deflate) for gzipping of data to make it fit in URLs